 - Q15.
-What do I do if my 8660 IP endpoint loses audio? - A15.
-Loss of audio on an IP endpoint may indicate a firewall conflict.
-Contact your system administrator to resolve this issue. - Q16.
-Why can't I use the Agent Help or Record-a-Call features on my 8660 IP endpoint? - A16.
-If your endpoint is configured to use peer-to-peer (P2P) audio, you will not be able to use the Agent Help and Record-A-Call features when you are on a P2P call.
-To determine if your endpoint is configured to use P2P audio, consult your system administrator. - Q17.
-Why can't I use one of the features described in this guide? - A17.
+Why can't I use one of the features described in this guide? - A15.
 There are a few reasons why you might not be able to access the feature.
 Some possible reasons include: - Your system software version may not support the feature.
-Check with your system administrator to see which software version your telephone system currently uses and if there are any features restrictions for your system. - Your system administrator may not have enabled the feature for your endpoint. - Your system administrator may have programmed your endpoint to block the feature. - Q18.
-If I need further assistance, how do I get technical support? - A18.
-First, contact your system administrator if you have a question that is not covered in this user guide.
+Check with your system administrator to see which software version your telephone system currently uses and if there are any features restrictions for your system. - Your system administrator may not have enabled the feature for your endpoint. - Your system administrator may have programmed your endpoint to block the feature. - Q16.
+If I need further assistance, how do I get technical support? - A16.
+First, contact the appropriate administrator (system, voice mail, or network) if you have a question that is not covered in this user guide.
 If you need further assistance, contact your local authorized Inter-Tel reseller.
 Resellers can be located using the Inter-Tel Web site at www.inter-tel.com.
 All Inter-Tel sales, service, and support are handled at the local level.